A Blog for Dreaming, Planning and Running

 You’re not alone.
 Studies show that 90% of people wh...

 I used to think I wasn't competitive.
+You don't have to pin on a bib to feel the pressure of competition.Â

 Being a mom means wearing a hundred hats every day.
 It’s rewarding, but let’s be honest it’s exhausting, too.
 That’s why running has become so much more than exercise for me.
 It’s my reset button, my pause, and my fuel to keep going and show up as the mom my kids need.